chjoshan/webpack-babel-boilerplate/README.md

 # webpack-babel-minimal-boilerplate

-minimal boilerplate with webpack and babel
+Minimal boilerplate with webpack and babel

-to start the app:
+## To start the app:

-npm run build
+$ npm run build

-npm start
+$ npm start